Skip to main content

 Date the bucket was created.
 This date can change when making changes to your bucket, such as editing its bucket policy.

-After some more digging, we stumbled upon the AWS CLI issue reported in github and Mark Sayson’s blog post.
+After some more digging, we stumbled upon the AWS CLI issue reported in GitHub and Mark Sayson’s blog post.
 An AWS support engineer wrote:

 This is expected behavior due to the design of the service.
 The GET Service call in S3 (s3api list-buckets or s3 ls with no further arguments in the CLI) works differently when being run against different regions.
 All bucket creations are mastered in us-east-1, then replicated on a global scale - the resulting difference is that there are no "replication" events to the us-east-1 region.
 The Date Createdfield displayed in the web console is according to the actual creation date registered in us-east-1, while the AWS CLI and SDKs will display the creation date depending on the specified region (or the default region set in your configuration).